mayabenowitz/Origins/README.md

 This is the *beginning* of the New Earth.

+The next and *final* phase is the **Divine Creation of Divine technology that disappears into the service and elevation of life.**

 ---

 ## 3. Metabolic Habitat Engineering

-**Divine technology disappears into the service and elevation of life.**

 Civilization should build homes primarily from abundant mineral matter, sunlight, biological residues, computation, and locally recoverable resources—not from destroying complex ecosystems merely because trees happen to arrive preassembled into structural fibers.